Protect your data with NetApp Autonomous Ransomware Protection with AI

 Recover data after a ransomware attack

 When an attack is suspected, the system takes a volume snapshot at that point in time and locks that copy.
-If the attack is confirmed later, the affected files or the entire volume can be restored using the ARP snapshot.
+If the attack is confirmed later, the affected files or the entire volume can be restored using the ARP/AI snapshot.

 Locked snapshots cannot be deleted until the retention period ends.
 However, if you decide later to mark the attack as a false positive, the locked copy will be deleted.